 - 1. Place the ATV on a level surface. - 2.
-Place an oil pan under the differential gear case to collect the used oil. - 3.
-Remove the differential gear oil filler bolt and the differential gear oil drain bolt to drain the oil from the differential gear case.
+Remove the differential gear oil filler bolt and the gasket, and then check the oil level in the differential gear case.
+The oil level should be at the brim of the filler hole.